alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 Surface similarity is not source-line preservation.

-A framework can discuss nearby phenomena without belonging to the categories that surround it.
+A framework discusses nearby phenomena without belonging to the categories that surround it.

 AI Foundations remains AI Foundations because its source-line, recognition conditions, contact architecture, provenance requirements, and non-override structure remain attached.